siyangliastro/siyangliastro.github.io/_publications/15_JAGB_2.md

 ---
-title: "JAGB 2.0: Improved Constraints on the J-region Asymptotic Giant Branch-based Hubble Constant from an Expanded Sample of JWST Observations
+title: "JAGB 2.0: Improved Constraints on the J-region Asymptotic Giant Branch-based Hubble Constant from an Expanded Sample of JWST Observations"
 permalink: /publication/JAGB_2
 excerpt: ' '
 date: 2025-07-16